-Returning home after a stay in hospital can be a welcome relief, but also a time of anxiety, particularly for an elderly patient who lives alone or needs after-care and support.
+Returning home after a stay in hospital will doubtless be a welcome relief, but also a time of anxiety, particularly for an elderly patient who lives alone or needs after-care and support.
 Their safety and well-being are at the heart of the hospital discharge process.

 When the time comes for your elderly parent or relative to be discharged from hospital you will need to know how the discharge process works, what to prepare and what happens after they leave hospital.

 Almost as soon as someone goes into hospital, hospital staff, which may include a discharge co-ordinator, will start planning for a return to their home (home or a care home).
 When doctors decide that the person no longer needs to receive medical treatment in hospital, there should already be a plan in place for their swift and safe discharge.
 A hospital’s aims are that 1) the elderly patient is ready to leave; 2) they will be safe where they are going, and 3) that any further support is put in place.

 Since July 2022 “Discharge to assess” or “Home First” has been introduced for patient discharge.
 If the patient is deemed fit to be discharged, but likely to have long-term care needs, the Local Authority is no longer required to carry out a care needs assessment prior to discharge from hospital.
 This will take place once the patient has returned to their residence.

 And, the NHS is now obliged to include carers and family members as early as possible in the discharge planning process.